GoogleChrome/web.dev/src/site/content/en/blog/2d-graphics-in-emscripten/index.md

 Then you can serve the compiled assets with a static server and load the example in a browser:

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/19fVztVUElvJ3gKfFn4f.png", alt="Emscripten-generated HTML page showing a green rectangle on a black canvas", width="800", height="370" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/19fVztVUElvJ3gKfFn4f.png", alt="Emscripten-generated HTML page showing a green rectangle on a black canvas.", width="800", height="370" %}

 ### Choosing the canvas element